survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Installing Webpack

 Next, you should get Webpack installed.
 We'll do a local install and save it as a project dependency.
 This will allow us to maintain Webpack's version per project.
-Hit
+Execute

 ```bash
 npm i webpack --save-dev
 ```

 This is a good opportunity to try to run Webpack for the first time.
-Hit `node_modules/.bin/webpack`.
+Trigger `node_modules/.bin/webpack`.
 You should see a version log, a link to the command line interface guide and a long list of options.
 We won't be using most of those, but it's good to know that this tool is packed with functionality if nothing else.

 Webpack works using a global install as well (`-g` or `--global` flag during installation).
 It is preferred to keep it as a project dependency like this.
 The arrangement helps to keep your life simpler.
 This way you have direct control over the version you are running.